OdatNurd/OverrideAudit/README.md

 Such files are not technically overrides (since they do not override anything) but OverrideAudit will display them in bulk diff and override reports in order to remind you that extraneous unknown files exist in the unpacked package.
+The `ignore_unknown_overrides` setting can be used to adjust the display of unknown overrides.

 -------------------------------------------------------------------------------